conejoninja/barones-app/README.md

 * 1 DSO Nano v2 replacement battery (seeedstudio) 4.10€ (5.50$) - http://www.seeedstudio.com/depot/DSO-Nano-v2-replacement-battery-p-738.html
 * 1 Bluetooth module 4.80€ (6.43$) - http://www.dx.com/p/jy-mcu-arduino-bluetooth-wireless-serial-port-module-104299 (I think I bought it from ebay, and bought a pair, but is similar to this if not the same)
 * 1 Shipping from seeedstudio 2.56€ (3.44$)
-* 1 3D printed case and paint 5€ (no idea, as I printed it mayself, but a small plastic case should cost much more)
+* 1 3D printed case and paint 5€ (no idea, as I printed it mayself, but a small plastic case shouldn't cost much more)
 * 1 switch, 2 leds, glue,.. less than 2-3€

 **Aproximate cost: 40-45€**